 Elevation gain: 133m

-Toronto Waterfront Marathon, Canada
+Toronto Waterfront Half Marathon, Canada

 Part of the Scotiabank Toronto Waterfront Marathon weekend, the Toronto half marathon is one the biggest races in the Canadian running calendar and the weekend marks the end of the Canadian Running Series.
-Unfortunately, the 2021 event is virtual but we'll update this guide as soon as details of the 2022 event are posted.

 The three distances see 26,000 participants, of which around 4,000 take part in the half marathon, head through the cheering crowds of the city and the impressive shoreline.
 Runners covering the half distance start with the marathoners at University Avenue and weave around some of the cities most famous landmarks for 7km before a long stretch along Lakeshore Boulevard.